 How Can I Defend Against Social Engineering Attacks?

 The majority of social engineering attacks are so targeted and deceptive that it has become difficult to blame a user for falling for a scam.
 After all, even the most security-conscious individuals can be tricked by social engineering.
-Thus, defending against social engineering attacks requires a comprehensive, fully-managed email security solution that creates a safeguarded environment around the user by preventing all mali
+Thus, defending against social engineering attacks requires a comprehensive, fully-managed email security solution capable of anticipating and blocking advanced and emerging threats in real-time that and preventing all malicious mail from being delivered, creating a safeguarded environment around the user.

 In addition, users and organizations should use strong passwords for all accounts and be aware of the information they make publicly available online.
 We suggest checking websites for personal information that may be publicly available (like addresses, phone numbers, etc.), and requesting that it be removed.
 Websites like haveieenpwned, which notify users when their information is discovered online, can be helpful in monitoring the availability of your personal information on the Internet.

 People are not computers - but they can still be hacked through the use of social engineering tactics.
 Combating modern email threats that leverage social engineering techniques requires a fully-managed, all-in-one email security solution that safeguards the inbox against all fraudulent mail that could potentially lead to compromise.

 Interested in partnering with an industry leader to secure your users, your data and your brand against the most advanced email threats?
 Let’s Get In Touch>